kasey-okm/Kasey-okm/README.md

 - 👋 Hi, I’m @Kasey-okm
-- 👀 I’m interested in IT Support, Cybersecurity and Data Analysis
+- 👀 I’m interested in IT Support, Cybersecurity
 - 🌱 I’m currently learning Software Development and DevOps Cloud Engineering
-- 💞️ I’m looking to collaborate on IT Support, Software Development, DevOps, Cybersecurity and Data Analysis
+- 💞️ I’m looking to collaborate on IT Support, Software Development, DevOps, Cybersecurity.
 - 📫 How to reach me t.me/kasey_okm
 - ⚡ Fun fact: ...I can be very funny